Dayruke/Avatar-Link/Documentation/Design.md

 ### App Channel

 Mycroft's [Message Bus](https://mycroft.ai/documentation/message-bus/) employs web sockets to communicate between its client and server software.
 The Message Bus should provide enough data to serve as the App Channel.

-`recognizer_loop:audio_output_start` signals that the voice assistant is speaking

-`recognizer_loop:record_begin` signals that the voice assistant is processing user utterances
+The [Avatar-Link Message Bus test script](dev/ws_Mycroft-client.py) demonstrates how to receive the necessary data from the Mycroft App Channel.

+Within the Message Bus, a subset of traffic is meant to be received by the hardware platform hosting Mycroft, which Mycroft names the **Enclosure**.
+Enclosure messages include things like changing eye color and smiling.

+The [Enclosure API](https://github.com/MycroftAI/mycroft-core/blob/dev/mycroft/enclosure/api.py) is on Mycroft's Github.

 ### Avatar Channel Standard